clivetong/Talks/ProbabilisticAndApproximate/README.md

 ### What are we going to talk about?

+- Two kinds of probabilistc data structures
    - Using randomness to make choices in algorithms
    - No longer just using deterministic algorithms for getting a right answer

 ---